CiyuanZhang/EECS_6893_BigData/201612_32Analyzing Twitter Sentiment of 2016 Post-Presidential Election/README.md

 twitter201612_32.py : Used to pull and write data to data.txt file.
 In the txt documents, each line is tweets of a specific user that contains the keyword.
 We stream tweets in real time using [Twitter's API](https://dev.twitter.com/streaming/public) and tweepy(https://github.com/tweepy/tweepy).
 These tweets are filtered on terms related to the two candidates, and formatted with the tweets containing candidate name.

 TwitterNLP : Used to process data
+#Natural Language Processing with Spark

+##Requires
+* Anaconda Python 2.7
+  * nltk
+  * numpy, pandas
+* Spark

+##Use PySpark to preprocess text data
+* Language Classification
+* Stop Word Removal
+* Custom Twitter Specific Clean Up
+* Change capital form
+* Part of Speech Tagging
+* Lemmatization/Stemming of Text
+* General Cleanup

+##Converting text to numerical data with ML Pipelines
+* Tokenization
+* Term Frequency Hashing
+* Inverse Document Frequency

+##Training & Testing a Model
+* Crossvalidation
+* Evaluation

+##Step to run
+* Twitter_NLP.py to train the model and save it in pickles
+* sentiment_mod.py open saved pickles to classify the twitters

 Result:
-We will get the percentage of tweets that use positive words, or rather hold positive attitude towards
+We will get the percentage of tweets that use positive words, or rather hold positive attitude towards Trump and Hillary.
+Then draw a comparison graph by result.html.